 Feedback on the Strengths, Weaknesses, Opportunities, and Threats (SWOT) Analysis

 - What did we get right?

+What would you change?

 What's missing?

-What's the most important 4.
 What's the most important item in each quadrant?

 Color Key: Blue = proposed revision | red = proposed deletion | green = proposed addition